 Artist's impression of the new Rangitoto Wharf

-A new wharf for Rangitoto is expected to be completed in 2013.
+A new wharf for Rangitoto is expected to be completed by August 2014.
 The new $5.5m wharf will have a lifespan of at least 100 years and is designed to be usable in all sailable weather, and by more vessels at once, thanks to its double landing design.
 Currently ferries are forced to travel further on to Islington Bay Wharf in adverse weather.

 View a flyover animation of the new Rangitoto Wharf on YouTube.